Froggek/ml-spikes/README.md

 # ml-spikes
-Poking around some Machine Learning concepts and libraries
+Poking around some Machine Learning concepts and libraries.